aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 ### Smart Contracts

-TODO
+Checkout the [GHO contracts hub](gho-contracts/overview) to get started with contract integrations.

 ### Frontend

 [Aave Utilities](https://github.com/aave/aave-utilities) is a JavaScript SDK which can be used to greatly simplify the process of integrating GHO data and functionality.

-Setup instructions are available in the Aave Utilities README, and specific examples of using the SDK for GHO can be found in the [data](#data) and [core function](#core-functions) sections.
+Setup instructions are available in the Aave Utilities README, and complete examples of using the SDK for GHO can be found in the [data](#data) and [core function](#core-functions) sections.

 ### Data Analytics